 - Simmer for 30 minutes on medium-low heat or until thick and more like a paste than a sauce.
 Add the heavy cream and stir until very smooth.
 Taste and correct seasonings.
 Add chicken, stir well, and serve over basmati or cauliflower rice and naan.
 Top with plenty of chopped cilantro.

 - Mild: 1 serrano chile, seeded

 - Hot: 2 serrano chiles, not seeded

 I use deggi mirch powder, which is similar to paprika but a vibrant red, in my chicken tikka masala.
-It gives the dish a brilliant hue and especially authentic taste.
+It gives the dish a brilliant hue and especially authentic restaurant-style taste.
 I highly recommend ordering a box if you make Indian food, like my chana masala, butter chicken, or chickpea tikka masala, with any sort of regularity!

 Fenugreek is native to South Asia and Southeastern Europe.
 The leaves taste like a combination of fennel and celery.